hummat/hummat.github.io/_drafts/attention.md

 ## Credits

-I want to offer my sincere thanks to Jay Alammar and Paul Bloem for their excellent blog posts and videos on the subject which formed the basis of my understanding and this article.
+A huge thanks to Jay Alammar and Paul Bloem for their excellent blog posts and videos on the subject which formed the basis of my understanding and this article.
+I also want to thank all researchers, authors and creators found in the references for their great ideas and content.

 ---